Lucas Resck

 prof_pic.jpg

-I am a first-year PhD student in Computation, Cognition and Language at the Language Technology Lab at the University of Cambridge, supervised by Prof. Anna Korhonen and Prof. Isabelle Augenstein under the ELLIS PhD Program.
+I am a second-year PhD student in Computation, Cognition and Language at the Language Technology Lab at the University of Cambridge, supervised by Prof. Anna Korhonen and Prof. Isabelle Augenstein under the ELLIS PhD Program.
 I am a Girton College member and a Cambridge Trust scholar.
-My research interests are machine learning, natural language processing and explainable AI.
+My research interests are machine learning, explainability, interpretability and multilingual NLP.

 Previously, I was a researcher at the Visual Data Science Lab at Fundação Getulio Vargas (FGV) in Rio de Janeiro, Brazil, conducting research on similar topics.
 I hold an MSc in Mathematical Modeling (2024) and a BSc in Applied Mathematics (2021) from the School of Applied Mathematics at FGV.